bisteinoff/db-tagcloud-for-woocommerce/readme.txt

 A tagcloud helps to improve the linking between attribute categories pages of your e-commerce website.

 == Changelog ==

+= 1.3.5 =
+* Preloader for preview in admin panel
+* List of Woocommerce Attributes
+* Customization of the settings page in admin panel

 = 1.3.4 =
 * WP color picker preview in admin panel